dyh1213/CarND-Model-Predictive-Control-MPC-/README.md

 My ouput console lists 3 parameters.

 * The Turn_Complexity which targets the following velocities in the MPC

+	Note: this code section was removed for now as I needed to make some changes before the project deadline :(

     ```
 	double targetV;